Close Alert Banner

 Where do I board the bus?

-The bus is a curb-to-curb service.
+The District DRT is a curb-to-curb service.
+(Some riders may be eligible for door-to-door service.)
 The technology will create a "virtual stop" for you based on what you request.
-Riders eligible for specialized service may receive door-to-door service.
 The bus will always pick up and drop off on the correct side of the road of your requested location.
-If several passengers request rides in the same area, you may be asked to walk a short distance to create one stop.
-When being picked up or dropped off at a business, it is best to enter the business name to ensure the correct location.
+If several passengers request rides in the same area, you may be asked to walk a short distance to meet at one stop.
+When being picked up or dropped off at a business, it is best to enter the business name and to ensure the correct location.

 What does curb-to-curb mean?